1app.energy Blog

 The data is siloed.
 Octopus sees what it imports.
 The inverter sees what the battery does.
 The EV charger sees what the car received.
 No single system has the full picture.

-These are illustrative ranges based on one common UK home profile, not a universal household result.
-Homes with larger batteries, different solar output, different tariff regions, or fewer EV sessions will land elsewhere.
+These are illustrative examples based on one common UK home profile, not a promised monthly saving or a universal household result.
+Homes with larger batteries, different solar output, different tariff regions, different export rates or fewer EV sessions will land elsewhere.

 What coordination actually changes